AdobeDocs/experience-manager-screens.de-DE/help/user-guide/multi-zone-layout-aem-screens.md

 ---
 title: Mehrzonen-Layout
 seo-title: Multi-zone Layout
-description: Mehrzonen-Layout ermöglicht Ihnen die Erstellung von Inhalten für mehrere Bereiche und die Verwendung verschiedener Assets wie Videos, Bilder und Text, die in einem einzigen Bildschirm kombiniert werden können.
+description: Das Mehrzonen-Layout ermöglicht es Ihnen, Inhalte für mehrere Zonen zu erstellen und verschiedene Elemente wie Videos, Bilder und Text zu verwenden, die in einem einzigen Bildschirm kombiniert werden können.
 Auf dieser Seite erfahren Sie mehr.
 seo-description: Multi-zone Layout allows you to create multiple zone content and use a variety of assets such as videos, images and text that can be combined in a single screen.
 Follow this page to learn more.
 uuid: 2ad689ef-700a-4eed-b5e2-fc57f2288388
 contentOwner: jsyal